 Many times at a Clerk Magistrate's Hearing, you can come to an agreement with the police and/or the Clerk Magistrate on conditions the Defendant will fulfill that would prevent a criminal complaint from issuing.
 In this scenario, we would offer conditions like community service, attendance on drug counseling, payments of court costs, or some other appropriate conditions along with the condition that the person will stay out of trouble for some time.
 The Clerk Magistrate will then continue the hearing for some time to give the Defendant an opportunity to fulfill the conditions and stay out of trouble.
 If, on the date of the continuance, the Defendant has fulfilled these conditions, the Clerk Magistrate will agree to not issue the complaint.

-What Law Allows for a Clerk Magistrate's Hearing?
+What Law Allows for a Clerk Magistrate's Hearing in Massachusetts?

 Massachusetts General Laws c.
 218, § 35A states the following, "If a complaint is received by a district court, or by a justice, associate justice or special justice thereof, or by a clerk, assistant clerk, temporary clerk or temporary assistant clerk thereof under section 32, 33 or 35, as the case may be, the person against whom such complaint is made, if not under arrest for the offense for which the complaint is made, shall, in the case of a complaint for a misdemeanor or a complaint for a felony received from a law enforcement officer who so requests, and may, in the discretion of any said officers in the case of a complaint for a felony which is not received from a law enforcement officer, be given an opportunity to be heard personally or by counsel in opposition to the issuance of any process based on such complaint unless there is an imminent threat of bodily injury, of the commission of a crime, or of flight from the commonwealth by the person against whom such complaint is made.
 The court or said officers referred to above shall consider the named defendant's criminal record and the records contained within the statewide domestic violence record keeping system maintained by the office of the commissioner of probation in determining whether an imminent threat of bodily injury exists"

-If you receive notice of a Clerk Magistrate's Hearing, contact Attorney David Ellison today.
-Call David today at 401-230-5520.
+If you receive notice of a Clerk Magistrate's Hearing in Massachusetts, contact Ellison Law LLC today.
+Call us today at 401-230-5520.